tsackton/taelgarverse/docs/campaigns/dunmari-frontier/letters-and-notes/report-of-the-aagiri-to-samraat-dasa.md

 ---
+headerVersion: 2023.11.25
+tags: [source]
-{title: Report of the Aagiri to Samraat Dasa}
+title: Report of the Aagiri to Samraat Dasa
 ---
+# Report of the Aagiri to Samraat Dasa

 **This is a copy of a report written by the Aagiri, the mystai of Aagir, to Samraat Aatmaji Dasa, who was the last of the Aatmaji Dynasty, and died leading a Dunmari army into Drankor, ending the Aatmaji Dynasty and throwing Dunmar into chaos for a time.
 Nuzkar's editorial notes are marked in italics.**

 *This report apparently described a scouting expedition to Drankor, led by the mystai of Aagir.
 It was accompanied, I think, by sketches and maps, which I have attempted to recover, but often this has not been possible*